thalescomp/Project-Descriptions-for-Review/DevOps/P1/P1_Project_Description.md

   * Assume normal usage 300 days a year; high usage 53 days a year and a 10x increase in traffic and load in the high usage period.
 * Given the above profiles, calculate the cost of running the application on each of the cloud platforms for a year, using current prices.
 Add links to the pricing pages.
 Since prices change, also specify the date when you retrieved a given pricing page.

-After the analysis, make a recommendation.
-Which cloud service should the team pick for this particular application migration, and why?

 ## Technical Section Description and Requirements

 After you have made your recommendation and are waiting for a final decision from management, you decide to make a VM configuration to run a SonarQube server.
 SonarQube is an open source platform to manage code quality, for example: checking for duplicated code, maintaining code standards; conducting unit tests, etc. The VM configuration could be used on any of the cloud platforms, so you don't have to wait to hear what management has decided.

 Create a Packer configuration (that is, a Packer file and scripts to be run) for an image that would meet the requirements for installing a working SonarQube server.

-* The Packer configuration should create a VM that meets the technical specifications that would allow SonarQube to be installed.
-The requirements are listed [here](http://docs.sonarqube.org/display/SONAR/Requirements).
+* The Packer configuration should create a VM that meets the [technical specifications]((http://docs.sonarqube.org/display/SONAR/Requirements) that would allow SonarQube to be installed.
-* Please note: you do not have to install the SonarQube server itself.
-All you need to do is write the Packer configuration for a host capable of running the SonarQube server.
 That is, the created VM should have:
   * The requisite hardware provisioned.
   * An appropriate JRE (either Oracle JRE or OpenJDK).
-Use the latest supported version; if older versions are supported by SonarQube, you need not include them unless you want to.
+Use the latest supported version; if older versions are supported by SonarQube, you need not include them.
   * An appropriate SQL Server.
+* Please note: **you do not have to install the SonarQube software itself**.
+All you need to do is write the Packer configuration for a host that meets the above requirements, so that it can eventually run the SonarQube software.
 * Cloud credentials should be provided as environment variables.
-They *should not* be included in the submitted Packer files!
+They **should not** be included in the submitted Packer files!

 Test your Packer configuration by building this VM on AWS, using the account you created during the lessons preceding this project.